javason22/etl/README.md

 - A simple generic Extractor-Transformer-Loader design for high code re-usable and extensible
 - Standard RESTful APIs CRUD operations for wagers and wager summaries
+- Designed to run in distributed environment with MySQL and Redis
 - Pagination for wagers and wager summaries with query criteria
 - Trigger ETL transformation to summarize the wager amounts by account and day
 - Two versions of ETL transformation